 Where no definite instructions have been given to the agent, or where his instructions leave him a discretion, the agent must be guided by the honest exercise of his own judgment and the interests of his principal1.
-If his instructions leave two alternative courses open to him, he incurs no liability merely because he chooses that course which proves in the event less favourable to his principal
+If his instructions leave two alternative courses open to him, he incurs no liability merely because he chooses that course which proves in the event less favourable to his principal2.
+Where he is a professional agent, he must follow the ordinary course of such a business3, which includes the ordinary course

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.